ergogen/ergogen-docs/docs/cases.md

 # Cases

+## Overview

 TODO -> outline to case illustration

 Cases add a pretty basic and minimal 3D aspect to the generation process.
 In this phase, we take different outlines (defined in the previous section, even the "private" ones), extrude and position them in space, and combine them into one 3D-printable object.
 That's it.
-Declarations might look like this:
+Declarations might look something like the following:

 ```yaml
 cases: